Plagiarism, Writing, and Citing Tutorial

 Course Sponsor and Authors

 The Education Section of the American Physical Therapy Association partly funded this online training.
-Individuals from Des Moines University’s Department of Physical Therapy, Library, Center for Teaching and Learning, and Continuing Medical Education office contributed to the content and development of this online tutorial.
+Individuals from Des Moines University’s Department of Physical Therapy, Library, Center for Educational Enhancement, and Continuing Medical Education office contributed to the content and development of this online tutorial.

 How much time will this course require?